José Juan Arrom: Background

 Arrom was born in Holguín, Cuba in 1910 to a Cuban mother and Mayorquín father.
 He grew up in the small town of Mayarí, where his father had a dry goods store.
-After emigrating to the United States in 1932, he attended the Mount Herman School in Northfield, Massachusetts.
-In 1934 he entered Yale University and earned three degrees: a B.A.
-(1937), M.A.
-(1940), and Ph.D.
-(1941).
+He worked at a sugar mill in what was then Preston, Cuba, now known as Guatemala, Cuba, until August 1932.
+He initially emigrated to the United States in 1928, returned to Cuba in 1930, and then moved back to the US permanently in 1932, where he later attended the Mount Herman School in Northfield, Massachusetts.
+In 1934 he entered Yale University and earned three degrees: a Bachelor of Arts (1937), a Master of Arts (1940), and a Ph.D. in Philosophy (1941).
 He was one of the first Latin American scholars to obtain a doctorate from a North American university.
+His dissertation, "Historia de la literatura dramatica cubana", focused on the interactions between Spanish sailors and the Natives near Santiago de Cuba, and introduced the idea of dramatic texts and the theatre's capability to dissipate prejudices among the academic establishment of Latin American history.
 In 1947, he married Silvia Ravelo from Santiago de Cuba.
 The couple lived in New Haven, Connecticut and had two children, José Orlando Arrom and Silvia Marina Arrom.

 Career

 Arrom spent his entire career teaching at Yale University.
 In addition to offering courses on Latin American literature, he served as director of graduate studies in Spanish from 1952 to 1968.
 He also helped build the Latin American Collection of the Yale University Library, where he served as curator from 1942 to 1962.
 He retired as Professor Emeritus in 1976.
 Rolena Adorno praised him as "one of the true founders" of Yale's Department of Spanish and Portuguese and explained that "his contributions to the history of Latin American literature form part of the permanent record of the development of our discipline."
+Arrom also lectured over the summers at the Universidad de La Habana (1946), at the Instituto Caro y Cuervo in Colombia (1960), and the University of Arizona (1960), amongst other institutions.